turingschool/backend-curriculum-site/module2/intermission_work/sql.md

 1. What is an aggregate function?
 1. List three aggregate functions and what they do.
 1. What does the `group` statement do?
+1. How does the `group` statement relate to aggregates?